 How To Make Happy Witch Hat Cookies For Halloween

 What’s happening to me?
-Do I like them so much I keep them for myself or do I get lost in the joy of decorating and forget what I’m doing?
-I guess we’ll never know why I haven’t shared them before, but it stops today because here are some happy little witch hat cookies just for us!
+Do I like them so much that I keep them for myself or do I get lost in the joy of decorating and forget what I’m doing?
+I guess we’ll never know why I haven’t shared them before, but it stops today because here are some happy little witch-hat cookies just for us!
 Hehehehe.

 Supplies for Witch Hat Cookies for Halloween: